Jay4BioPZ/adarescueteam-beerquest/story.md

   </table>
 </div>

-However, the spationtemporal analyis SPATIAL TEMPORAL ANALYSIS WITH FRANCE BELGIUM, CANADA AND USA
+However, if we dive into the evolution of the number of gluten-free reviews per country, we can see that different dynamics occur.
+For the USA, there was a big boom of gluten-free beers in 2012, that then fell down from 2014.
+Seeing this, we could say that there was a **trend** of gluten-free consumption in the US, that then passed aways as trends do.
+This is not the case for Canada, that we could think as close culturally to the USA, were a first boom in 2012 was supplied by another increase in 2014 and 2015, and then decreasing immensely after.
+In Europe, for Belgium, this increase occured in 2013 and stayed relatively constant, even thoug a second increase in 2015 could be seen.
+In denmark, two waves occured in 2013 and 2016, with an important decrease inbetween.
+Even though Denmark has way higher number of gluten-free reviews than Belgium, it is worth remenbering that their gluten-free/non-gluten-free ratio is low (a quarter of French one and half of Belgian one).
+In France, the dynamic is a bit different, as the first wave of gluten-free in 2012 was very dim, and gluten-free consumption increased year-by-year from 2013.
+This dynamic is then very country-specific, however most top performing country ratio-wise have low number of gluten-free reviews (e.g. Latvia) that doesn't enable a precise analysis.

 <div align="center">
 <iframe src="https://jay4biopz.github.io/adarescueteam-beerquest/assets/html/spatiotemporal_line_curve.html" height="400px" width="100%" style="border:none;"></iframe>
 </div>

+Then we can see two main dynamics here: one with one or two big booms in consumption that then decrease a lot, and another one that is more long-lasting and less subject to those booms.
+This first dynamic can be called a peak trend, changing rapidly, whereas the second one must be driven by longer dynamics, such as the adoption of this kind of beer by a specific social group.
+However, as this rise in gluten-free reviews is still quite new, especially in France, we advise the IBL to continue monitoring these gluten-free dynamics.

+It is important to note that 98% of the people who reviewed gluten-free beers also reviewed beers containing gluten, so do not have to drink gluten-free beers for health reason (or are not strictly prohibiting gluten in their diet).
+This number is quite surprising, but could be explained because people who have to follow a gluten-free diet are not used to beer-drinking and so would less comment on websites such as BeerAdvocate or RateBeer.

 > Our investigation has encovered some characteristics of what we can call a gluten-free trend.
 It has exploded in 2012 but not equally in every-country.
 Some countries still were "highly" consuming gluten-free beers in 2017.
 Those countries happen to be the ones known to be home of "bobos".
 That might be a coincidence, or not, and require a deeper look before reporting to the IBL.

 ### The Bobo Opinion: Decoding the Rating Conundrum

-Most of the reviews posted for gluten-free beers are done by people who have reviewed "normal" beers too (98% of reviewers on gluten-free beers).
+Since most of the reviews posted for gluten-free beers are done by people who have reviewed "normal" beers too.
 Those reviewers are not gluten-intolerant and must be attracted to gluten-free beer for another reason, could it be the taste or quality of the beer?
-In the International Beer Drinker Community(IBDC) headquarters, corridor rumors say that gluten-free beers are generally worse than "normal" ones.
+In the International Beer League(IBL) headquarters, corridor rumors say that gluten-free beers are generally worse than "normal" ones.
 Those rumors might be wrong then.
-To make this more clear, the IBDC ask clear views on the gluten-free reviews.
+To make this more clear, the IBL ask clear views on the gluten-free reviews.

 As the reviews metrics (rating, appearance, taste, aroma, palate, overall) are dependent of the dataset used, the RateBeer and BeerAdvocate dataset were analyzed independently.
 Only Ratebeer results are shown but similar ones were found for BeerAdvocate.

-The first things we did to investigate this, was to look at all the reviews metrics throughout the years for both gluten-free and non-gluten-free beers in the RateBeer dataset, with a rating scale ranging from minimum of 1 to a maximum of 10.
+The first things we did to investigate this, was to look at all the reviews metrics throughout the years for both gluten-free and non-gluten-free beers in the RateBeer dataset, with a rating scale ranging from minimum of 1 to a maximum of 10. **NEED MORE PRECISION, ALL METRICS DON'T HAVE THE SAME RANGE (overall>12 e.g.)**

 ![Reviews_metrics_RB](./assets/figures/MetricsRB.png)